About the Journal

 Liat Rosenfeld (San Jose State University, USA)

-Amy Shen (Okinawa Institute of Technology Graduate University, Japan)
+Amy Shen (Okinawa Institute of Science and Technology, Japan)

 William A. Sirignano (University of California Irvine, USA)

 Jan Vermant (Eidgenössische Technische Hochschule, Switzerland)